 Liverpool’s Steven Gerrard: I don’t regret turning down Chelsea

-Steven Gerrard has insisted that he has no regrets about turning down a move to Chelsea, despite failing to win the Premier League title with Liverpool.
+Liverpool skipper Steven Gerrard insists he has no regrets about turning down a potential move to Chelsea in 2005.